CURRENT LIST OF FARMS & FIBRE ORIGINS

 Founded in 1992, Dosi Alvarez’s organic cotton farm is among the earliest commercial scale growers of organic cotton in the US.
 Alvarez Farms is the only American grower of Organic Sea Island cotton, a luxurious, supple, long-staple fibre, also known as Pima.

-BARE RANCH | NORTHERN CALIFORNIA/ NORTHWEST NEVADA (Regeneratively-Raised Rambouillet Wool)
+LANI'S LANA | HIGH DESERT CALIFORNIA/ NEVADA (Regeneratively-Raised Rambouillet Wool)

 TEXAS ORGANIC COTTON MARKETING CO-OPERATIVE (TOCMC) | South Plains Texas (Organic Upland cotton)